klintan/av-datasets/README.md

 There are a lot of collections of datasets, but unfortunately the majority of these datasets are not truly FREE to use.
 They are only for research purposes.

-Here we'll list all datasets that have an MIT-type license, aka they are allowed to be used for both research, hobby and commerical purposes.
+Here we'll list all datasets that have an MIT-type license, aka they are allowed to be used for both research, hobby and commercial purposes.

-Data are mostly considered one of the most valuable things for a robotic company, however I think even using smaller datasets as a base for fine-tuning or comparing to without ever worrying about any license issues are worth pursuing.
+Data is mostly considered one of the most valuable things for a robotic company, however I think even using smaller datasets as a baseline for fine-tuning or comparing to without ever worrying about any license issues are worth pursuing.
 Truly open knowledge and data is the future.

 ### Lidar